owang-bio/blog/content/python-for-forecast-analyst/dateutil_module.md

 description: Date functions in Python - Part 2
 ---

 When we need to do any operations between two date/datetime objects, for example, addition or subtraction, we will need datedelta/timedelta.
 Unfortunately, the timedelta class included in datetime module has limited functions (in case you are interested: [documentation](https://docs.python.org/3/library/datetime.html#timedelta-objects)).
-Python Numpy and Pandas have datedelta/timedelta objects, but I found that dateutil is more intuitive.
-Although dateutil has many powerful functions, I will only introduce one function, the relativedelta(), that I use the most frequently.
+Python Numpy and Pandas have datedelta/timedelta objects, but if we are dealing with single datetime object, I found that dateutil is more intuitive.
+Although dateutil has many powerful functions, I will only introduce one function, the relativedelta(), which I use the most frequently.
+In the future, I will write another post about Pandas's date/timedelta.
 <p>&nbsp;</p>

 **relativedelta()**